icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 Like this guy in the picture in a yellow shirt.
 He is our pool maintenance guy!
 Only a few people talk to him.
 He just sits there all alone in his chair.
 I took the time to get to know him.... what could go wrong.

+His name is Dexter.
+He is from North Cotobato.
+He told me a lot of wonderful stories about his place.
+A landlocked province located in the region of Mindanao.
+Cotabato is now one of the investment-friendly provinces in Mindanao.
+Thousands of hectares of land are suitable for a variety of crops: rice, banana, rubber, oil palm and other high value crops.